 You can still purchase third-party cleaners, but they absolutely must not include the chemicals listed above.
 Alternatively, you can create a cleaner using the following:

-Step 1: Shut down your laptop and unplug it from its power source.
-If possible, remove the battery to avoid any electrical problems.
+Step 1: Turn your laptop off and unplug it from its charger.
+If you’re able, also remove the battery to prevent any electrical issues.

 Note: If you’re worried about potential drips falling onto your keyboard, place something light over the keys.
 A material that won’t absorb liquid is your best bet.

-Step 2: Spray or pour the cleaning fluid onto a microfiber cloth.
-Make sure the fabric is damp, not wet.
-Do not spray directly onto the screen.
-Applying liquids to your screen — even if they evaporate quickly — is a surefire way to damage it.
+Step 2: Pour or spray your chosen cleaning fluid onto a microfiber cloth.
+Be sure the fabric isn’t wet, just damp.
+Never spray cleaning fluid directly onto your screen.
+Even though they evaporate quickly, applying liquid to your screen is a sure way to damage it.

 Step 3: Gently rub the cloth over the affected area.
 Rub in small circles to avoid streaks.
-Don’t use heavy pressure, as that can permanently damage the display.
+Don’t press too hard, otherwise, you could displace the liquid crystal molecules and permanently distort the screen.